Fully chaotic conservative models for some torus homeomorphisms: Heteroclinic pseudo-rectangles

 which implies that, up to taking a subsequence, we have that there exists $\wh K^s$ such that

-We remark that $\wh K^s$ cannot intersect $\wh K^s_{n_1}$ and $\wh K^s_{n_2}$ for $n_1\not= n_2$: if it did intersect both, it would be a weakly unstable continuum by Lemma \ref{lemma:AnchorTypeA}, but we know $\wh K^s$ is a stable continuum by Proposition \ref{prop:HffLimitSmallstableSets}, so it would be a contradiction.
+We remark that $\wh K^s$ cannot intersect {both} $\wh K^s_{n_1}$ and $\wh K^s_{n_2}$ for $n_1\not= n_2$: if it did intersect both, it would be a weakly unstable continuum by Lemma \ref{lemma:AnchorTypeA}, but we know $\wh K^s$ is a stable continuum by Proposition \ref{prop:HffLimitSmallstableSets}, so it would be a contradiction {by Corollary \ref{cor:StableNotWeaklyUnstable}}.
 We may therefore assume that $\wh K^s$ is disjoint from all $\wh K^s_n$.

 \paragraph{\textbf{Step 2.
 Understanding the local picture.}} $\hbox{}$

 Notice that $\wh K^s$ intersects both $\partial \wh U$ and $\partial \wh U'$.
 Moreover, $\wh K^s$ is a stable continuum by Proposition \ref{prop:HffLimitSmallstableSets}, and is therefore filled and has empty interior by Remark \ref{rem:FilledStableContinuum}, which implies that it is inessential when seen as a subset of the annulus $\wh S = \mathrm{cl}(\wh U) \backslash \wh U'$.
 This means that up to a change of coordinates, $\wh K^s$ is disjoint from an open \textit{radial region} $\wh V_0 \subset \wh S$ (i.e. an open region contained between two disjoint simple curves from $\partial \wh U$ to $\partial \wh U'$).